syncode98/ip/docs/README.md

 Do you want to keep the contents of the file?<br>
 -------------------------------------------------------------</code></pre>

-If the user had no data stored previously, the user can proceed to the begin section.

 If a file does not exist to store the data, then the program creates one for the user automatically.

-If the directory does not exist, then the program creates the directory and the file for the user .
+If the directory does not exist, then the program creates the directory and the data file for the user .

 <pre><code>-------------------------------------------------------------<br>
 The directory does not exist!<br>
 -------------------------------------------------------------<br>
 A new directory has been created at C:\Users\Muthu Kumar\Desktop\cs2113T-project\data\data.txt<br>
 -------------------------------------------------------------</code></pre>

 #### Begin